KaijuML/dtt-multi-branch/data/README.md

 # Dataset creation

 Instructions to download and format datasets for this projects.
-WikiBIO formatting script comes from [this great repo](https://github.com/tyliupku/wiki2bio/blob/master/preprocess.py)
+WikiBIO initial formatting script comes from [this great repo](https://github.com/tyliupku/wiki2bio/blob/master/preprocess.py)

+Most of the time, we show how to use scripts for WikiBio, but everything works for ToTTo as well.

 Scripts assume you are in the `data/` repository, with the following file: